slphyx/RLongLexTo/README.md

 # RLongLexTo
-A simple R wrapper function for LexTo (a Thai word segmentation program writen by Choochart Haruechaiyasak)
+A simple R wrapper function for LexTo.
+LexTo is a Thai word segmentation program writen by Choochart Haruechaiyasak (http://www.sansarn.com/lexto/)